CoCoNut-UvA/coconut/docs/_sources/dsl_syntax.rst.txt

 The {Var, Cast} statement is an inline set definition and the *Constant* is a reference to another defined nodeset.
 So, when an identifier is not enclosed with {}, it is seen as a reference to another nodeset.
 It is also possible to use () to group set expressions and define the evaluation order.

+Nodesets using the `&` set intersect, and `-` set difference operators can not use nodeset attributes.
+Only the `|` set union operator is supported.

 -------
 Actions